Theme

 As said in our last theme (A Responsible Outdoor Wardrobe) polyester products are still in general made from environmentally disastrous fabrics.
 Polyester/Nylon is a synthetic material made from plastic, and it can take shape like many different types of fabric; eg. can polyester look like viscose or even wool.

 Basically, polyester consists of oil and natural gas, which are converted into plastic through advanced chemistry.
-The plastic is then further processed so that it is converted into the synthetic fibers that make up the polyester fabric, which can be used as your new hard shell jacket for skiing or hiking.
+The plastic is then further processed so that it is converted into the synthetic fibers that make up the polyester fabric, which can be used as your new jacket for skiing or hiking.

 But, due to the shell jackets durable surface and membrane it is possible to get a shell jacket and still take of the environment.